 The report notes that from April 2021 to July 2022, Chinese authorities claimed that 230,000 Chinese nationals have been "successfully persuaded to return" to China to face criminal prosecution for their actions.

-Generally, among the methods used to ensure that a citizen returns to China are alleged human rights violations.
+Typically, among the methods used to ensure that a citizen returns to China are alleged human rights violations.
 In order for the Chinese citizen under investigation to return home, the Chinese authorities intimidate and imprison the target's family.
-Also the Communist Party's own proxies threaten the investigated person online or in person until they make them return to China "voluntarily.”
+Additionally, the Communist Party's own proxies threaten the investigated person online or in person until they make them return to China "voluntarily."

-Safe Guard Defenders fear that these police stations also serve as centers for spreading Chinese government propaganda and monitoring the behavior and opinions of its citizens.
+Safe Guard Defenders fears that these police stations also serve as centers for spreading Chinese government propaganda and monitoring the behavior and opinions of its citizens.

-"As these operations continue to develop and new mechanisms are set up, it is evident that countries governed by the standards set by universal human rights and the rule of law urgently need to investigate these practices, mitigate the risks and effectively protect the growing number of those targeted," the report concludes.
+"As these operations continue to develop and new mechanisms are established, it is clear that countries held to established standards of universal human rights and the rule of law urgently need to investigate these practices, mitigate the risks and effectively protect the growing number of people affected," the report concludes.